 Tacking Point SLSC has a board levy to help cover the ongoing costs of board repair and replacement.
-If you would like to borrow a board for the nipper season, you'll be required to pay a board levy of \$100.
+If you would like to borrow a board for the nipper season, you'll be required to pay a board levy of \$50 for a foam board (U9s-U10s) and \$100 for a fiberglass board (U11s-U13s).